kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4471-cp-join-kubelet-local-apiserver/README.md

 Why should this KEP _not_ be implemented?
 -->

-Moving or introducing new phases are breaking changes to the API of kubeadm.
+Moving or introducing new phases are breaking changes to the CLI of kubeadm.
 Adding new phases may break users which are executing the single phases manually.
 The changes must be well-documented in release notes for users to adapt the changes.